endlessm/eos-knowledge-lib/releases/sdk1.md

 ### SDK 1.6 (November 2, 2017) ###

 - This is another irregular hotfix release to fix a crash.
-- This release is for x86_64 only.
-The ARM runtime will get an update later.
+- ~~This release is for x86_64 only.~~ We resolved our technical difficulties blocking an ARM release and have released ARM runtimes as well.
-- Runtime: added a custom-built GTK with a fix for https://bugzilla.gnome.org/show_bug.cgi?id=789215 pending a fix in the GNOME runtime.
+- Runtime: added a custom-built GTK with a fix for [GNOME bug #789215][3] pending a fix in the GNOME runtime.

 ### SDK 1.5 (October 10, 2017) ###